 9.7 Identifying allies and opponents

 Advocacy is generally most successful when carried out in partnership with other groups or influential individuals that are concerned with the same policy goal.
 CARE particularly prioritizes collaboration with crisis affected people-led, refugee/IDP-led, and women-led partners.
 Benefits of advocating through alliances and coalitions include:

 - a degree of protection or ‘safety in numbers’ (more protection with larger numbers of individuals).

-Allies may be identified at the policy analysis stage, or they may be local and international actors-including governments-with whom the CO has worked previously.
-NGO and UN coordination groups and forums often exist in emergency situations, and can be the ideal place to seek allies, form coalitions or contribute to ongoing advocacy initiatives.
-The considerations in section 8 can help the CO to determine whether it should play a leading or supporting role in the coalition or partnership.
+Allies may be identified at the policy analysis stage, or they may be local and international actors – including governments – with whom the CO or partners have worked previously.
+NGO and UN coordination groups and forums often exist in emergency situations and can be the ideal place to seek allies, form coalitions, or contribute to ongoing advocacy initiatives.
+The considerations in section 8 can help the CO and partners to determine whether it should play a leading or supporting role in the coalition or partnership.

 When establishing coalitions, it is crucial to:

 - select a small steering committee to plan and coordinate different activities if the group is large, ensuring that affected people and women are among the decision makers,

-- develop a brief ‘code of conduct’ to ensure mutual commitments and respect, as well as protocols for interaction with the media as a coalition
+- develop a brief ‘code of conduct’ to ensure mutual commitments and respect, as well as protocols for interaction (e.g., with the media, with the HCT, etc.) as a coalition,

-- assess progress periodically and make changes if needed.
+- assess progress periodically and make changes if needed, in collaboration with partners.